 Often, you will be claiming for a place of employment you were at say 20 or 30 years ago, as the effects of such illnesses don’t usually show up until later in life.
 For cases like this, you will have three years from the date of your diagnosis.
 Moreover, if you were a child when the accident happened, which could be the case if you left school and started working from the age of 16 years old, you would need your parents to claim on your behalf at this age.
 If they don’t, you have three years to claim yourself from the date of your 18th birthday.

 For free legal advice about pursuing a claim for compensation after being injured and dismissed after an accident at work, get in touch with our expert team today.

 If you have been involved in an accident in the workplace, you can claim for any injury you have sustained.
 This not only includes physical injuries, but you can claim for psychological injuries as well.
 A lot of accidents can be traumatic, and this can result in people needing counselling to help them come to terms with what has occurred.
 If this applies to you, you will be able to claim for the mental impact of the accident.

 Aside from this, you will be able to claim for any costs that you have encountered because of the accident.
 This could be a loss of income.
 It could also be childcare fees because you have required assistance during your recovery, or travel expenses because you have had to take public transport or travel to and from the hospital regularly.
 You simply need to show that the cost has stemmed from the injury, and you should have receipts or other forms of proof to back up your claim.

 If you have been dismissed after an accident at work, there are a number of short-term effects you may experience.
 These are as follows…

-- Money problems – When your income suddenly stops coming in, this can cause serious problems if you do not have any savings.
+- Money problems – When your income suddenly stops coming in due to time off work or having lost your job, this can cause serious problems if you do not have any savings.

 - Stress – Losing a job can be extremely stressful, which can have an adverse impact on your health, especially when you already have an injury to cope with.